Keeping safe around fallen powerlines

 - Call SA Power Networks immediately

 - Do not return to the vehicle until after the area has been made safe.
-Keep other people at least 10 meters away (a bus length)
+Keep other people at least 10 metres away (a bus length)

 - If you remain in your vehicle, others in the vicinity should keep well clear of you or the vehicle until we have made the line safe